MejlaP/sales-dashboard-tableau-python/README.md

-# sales-dashboard-tableau-python

-analyze data in Python and then visualize it in Tableau - an end-to-end process
+# Value Inc. Sales Analysis

+## With Pandas and Tableau Public

+### This project focuses on data analysis and visualization using Pandas for data processing and Tableau for creating visualizations.
+The goal was to process a dataset, extract key insights, and present them through clear and interactive charts and dashboard.

 Link to dashboard: